Protocols for review

 - Facilitate targeted marketing flavour customization, to meet consumers’ needs.

 The application of the full set of protocols will result in a complete description of the cocoa bean quality and flavour expressed in coarse powder, cocoa liquor and chocolate to be communicated along the cocoa value chain.
-Users can also choose the protocol to obtain the needed data from a bean sample.

 These protocols are the result of several consultations and numerous inputs from experts.
 They are detailed and intended to be used as basis for adapting to different user, from experienced national food quality lab technicians, to national cocoa research institutes for flavour evaluation of breeding materials, to flavour labs technicians in cocoa producers’ cooperatives.